-As this historical record demonstrates, Proposition 63 is the continuation of nearly a century of valid restrictions based on the ability of a firearm to shoot large numbers of rounds in a short period of time without reloading.
-As such, the statute qualifies as a longstanding prohibition and does not burden conduct that is protected by the Second Amendment.
-See, e.g., Drake v.
+Four years ago, in Fyock, this Court made clear that the existence of "these early twentieth century regulations" on firing capacity, if "properly developed in the record," could preclude any Second Amendment challenge to an LCM prohibition.
+Fyock, 779 F.3d at 997.
+That historical record is now developed and before the Court.
+ER 1118-22, 1841-55.
+And, as just discussed, what it shows is that Section 32310 is the continuation of nearly a century of valid restrictions based on the ability to shoot large numbers of rounds in a short time without reloading.
+As such, the statute qualifies as a longstanding prohibition, which, accordingly, falls outside the scope of the Second Amendment.
+See Fyock, 779 F.3d at 996-97; see also, e.g., Drake v.
 Filko, 724 F.3d 426, 432 (3d Cir.
-2013) (finding that a concealed-carry licensing standard that had been in effect "in some form for nearly 90 years" "qualifies as a longstanding, presumptively lawful regulation" (internal quotations and citation omitted)).
+2013) (finding that a concealed-carry licensing standard that had been in effect "in some form for nearly 90 years" "qualifies as a longstanding, presumptively lawful regulation") (internal quotation marks and citation omitted).